 Later we had an orienteering challenge where we had to find different runes hidden in the woods and then converting them into our letters and cracked the puzzle.

 In the afternoon we crossed over the boundary and visited the Viking house.
 After learning more about the Vikings we had a go at grinding corn, making Viking pendants and playing a shield game as well as having a look and handling Viking artifacts.

-Wednesday 11th December 2019
+Wednesday 11th November 2020

 We visited Creswell Crags, which is one of Britain’s most important Ice Age archaeological and geological sites.
 We learned about why people from this period resided in caves, how they choose which caves to live in and how they attempted to keep them safe from predators.

-Our guide Oj taught us how people in the Stone Age would have looked for clues, such as prints on the ground, feathers and poo, to avoid dangerous predators and to hunt.
+Our guide taught us how people in the Stone Age would have looked for clues, such as prints on the ground, feathers and poo, to avoid dangerous predators and to hunt.

 We learned how they would have hunted using a spear.
 We all had a go at trying to hit the bison with the spear.
 Some of us had a fantastic shot!